Home Alone This Holiday?

-- Acknowledge how you feel.
-Recognize that is it completely understandable you may feel sad, lonely or missing your former spouse and extended family.
-If you had nieces or nephews on your spouse’s side of the family, that can feel like an even bigger loss.
-With the healing of time, you might even be able to continue a relationship with your former spouse’s family.
-If the two of you have an open dialogue, talk about what that might look like.
+- Acknowledge how you are feeling.
+Recognize that is it completely understandable you may feel sad or lonely, especially if you have children and they are with your former spouse or missing your former spouse and extended family.
+If you had nieces or nephews on your spouse’s side of the family, that could feel like an even more significant loss.
+With the healing of time, you might also be able to continue a relationship with your former spouse’s family.

-- Give yourself permission not to attend all those holiday/work parties if you don’t feel like it.
-While sometimes being out with others can be a great distraction, if you just don’t feel like it or don’t want to go out alone, then it’s ok to take a pass.
-Sometimes we put a lot of pressure on ourselves to please others and we forget to think about ourselves.
-It’s ok to put you first.
+- Give yourself permission.
+It’s okay to put YOU first.
+You don’t have to attend all those holiday/work parties if you don’t feel like it.
+While sometimes being out with others can be a great distraction sometimes, it’s okay to take a pass.
+We put a lot of pressure on ourselves to please others, and we forget to think about ourselves.

 - Pamper yourself.
-Our lives are full of obligations, have-tos, should-dos, deadlines and responsibilities.
+Somehow our lives get full of obligations, have-tos, should-dos, deadlines and responsibilities.
 We rarely take time to do what WE want.
-When was the last time someone said you have 2 days with no one to be accountable to or for?
+When was the last time someone said you have two days with no one to be accountable to?
 No emails, no deadlines, no obligations!
 Rent movies and have a PJ day, buy a good book and read all day, go to the movies.
 Buy yourself that gift you always wanted!

-- Establish your own new traditions.
-Your former spouse never wanted a real tree but you always did.
-Now you can decorate, plan new traditions, meals just the way you want it.
+- Establish new traditions.
+Perhaps your former spouse never wanted to put lights up, but you always did.
+Now you can decorate and plan new traditions, just the way you want it.

-- If you have the budget and time for it, check out last minute deals to warm destinations.
-Nobody usually flies on Christmas Day and there can be some pretty good deals out there.
-After the last month of crisp weather, a couple of days on a warm beach could be pretty inviting.
+- Plan a winter escape.
+If you have the budget and time for it, check out last-minute deals to warm destinations.
+No one likes to fly on Christmas Day, and there can be some pretty good deals out there to get someplace warm, or to new scenery.

-- If you don’t have family nearby, lean on your friends.
-You’ve been there for them many times; just be honest and tell them you don’t want to be alone.
-Chances are they’ve been thinking about you but don’t want to invade your space.
+- Reach out to old friends.
+You’ve been there for them many times in the past.
+Just be honest and tell them you’d rather not be alone.
+Chances are they’ve been thinking about you but didn’t want to invade your space.

-Holidays are stressful enough.
-This year make a plan to consciously take the stress out of the holidays.
-Take care of yourself and surround yourself with people who bring you joy.
+This year, make a plan to consciously take care of yourself, reduce your post-divorce stress and surround yourself with people who bring you joy.